christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 ### 12 September 2024

-##### A continental phenologymodel for monitoring vegetation responsesto interannual climatic variability
+##### A continental phenologymodel for monitoring vegetation responses to interannual climatic variability

 Trees need to fullfill a chilling requirement before warmer temperatures begin to affect spring time growth.